tannewt/wa-law.org/bill/2021-22/hb/1044/1/README.md

 6. Any funds collected by the department under this section shall be used solely for the creation, maintenance, or expansion of inmate postsecondary education degree programs.

+## Section 6
+> This section adds a new section to an existing chapter [72.68](/rcw/72_state_institutions/72.68_transfer_removal_transportation—detention_contracts.md).
+Here is the [modified chapter](rcw/72_state_institutions/72.68_transfer_removal_transportation—detention_contracts.md) for context.

+1. In determining whether to transfer an offender to a different facility in the state, the department shall consider whether the offender is enrolled in a vocational or educational program, including those operated by approved outside providers, which cannot be continued at the receiving facility.
+The department shall work with the offender's case manager, counselor, education navigator, or other appropriate person to attempt to meet the needs of the department and the offender regarding transfer.

+2. Nothing in this section creates a vested right in programming, education, or other services.

 ## Section 7
 > This section modifies existing section [72.68.010](/rcw/72_state_institutions/72.68_transfer_removal_transportation—detention_contracts.md).
 Here is the [modified chapter](rcw/72_state_institutions/72.68_transfer_removal_transportation—detention_contracts.md) for context.